RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 The key point to understand here is *why do we use heuristics after all?* We use heuristics to guide the search---informed search---so that it runs _faster_.

-OK, but _faster thank what?_ Well, at least faster than if we do not use a heuristic, right?
+OK, but _faster than what?_ Well, at least faster than if we do not use a heuristic, right?
 So, we can set the heuristic to just be `0` (by just doing `return 0` at the top of function `foodHeuristic`) and see how much it would take by running:

 ```shell
 $ python pacman.py -l trickySearch -p AStarFoodSearchAgent -q